leolinkebrown/IoT_Assignment_LHLB_IT_9/readme.md

   <p align="center">
     The ESP32 Weather Station with a Node.js Website is a DIY project designed to provide real-time temperature and humidity monitoring and visualization.
 This project utilizes an ESP32 microcontroller and a DHT11 temperature sensor to collect temperature and humidity data.
 The collected data is then sent to a Node.js server, which hosts a user-friendly website.
 Users can access this website to view the temperature and humidity data in a visually appealing format.
 The project offers a practical and accessible way to monitor temperature and humidity fluctuations.
 Whether for personal use or educational purposes, this project offers an excellent starting point for building a fully customised weather station.
     <br />
+    This repository contains all the required tools and code to create this weather station ESP32 application.
   </p>
 </div>